serre chevalier powder

 The piste can be accessed from all four towns and nursery slopes run from each allowing beginners to gain some confidence in peace - with help from the excellent ski schools in the area they’ll be progressing higher in no time!
 Beginners will find a number of gentle blues and steady greens further up the mountain.
 One of the best towns for beginner skiing is Chantemerle as this leads to Serre Ratier which has a number of cruisey blues running through the trees on perfectly groomed terrain.

 Intermediates can roam freely through some of the most beautiful scenery in the French Alps in the Parc National des Ecrins.
-Glide across the wide open bowl at Grande Alpe, or take a leisurely and seriously scenic ski through the woods on the lower slopes at Monêtier.
+Glide across the wide-open bowl at Grande Alpe, or take a leisurely and seriously scenic ski through the woods on the lower slopes at Monêtier.
 Those looking for more challenging terrain should head to Cucumelle at the edge of Villeneuve and clos Galliard at Le Monêtier.
-A favourite and lesser known red leads down from the Aguillette chairlift offering a long and quiet run for making fresh tracks.
+A favourite and lesser-known red leads down from the Aguillette chairlift offering a long and quiet + more

 Advanced snow lovers have heaps of challenging terrain to try.
 Casse du Boeuf is a broad black running down into Villenueve and the La Voie Jackson run above Le Monêtier is another favourite.